-Financial instruments take on a particular significance in CIR's economic and financial structure.
-For this reason, management felt that it would be useful to devote a special section to accounting standards IAS 32, IAS 39 and IFRS 7, to help readers understand better the financial issues involved.
+Financial instruments are of particular importance in the economic and financial structure of the Company.
+For this reason, management felt that it would be useful to devote a special section to accounting standards IAS 32 and IAS 39 to help readers understand better the financial issues involved.

 According to IAS 32 financial instruments are classified into four categories:

-- a) financial instruments measured at fair value through profit and loss (FVTPL) in application of the fair value option: either designated as such or held for trading; - b) investments held to maturity (HTM); - c) loans and receivables (L&R); - d) available-for-sale financial assets (AFS).
+- a) Financial instruments measured at fair value through profit and loss (FVTPL) in application of the fair value option: either designated as such or held for trading); - b) Investments held to maturity (HTM); - c) Loans and receivables (L&R); - d) Available-for-sale financial assets (AFS).